The Inter Faith Service has traditionally been an integral part of the

 readings and songs, as well as providing a homily, and printing an agenda

-Episcopal Church.
+of Little neck.
 Representatives of the other places of worship from

 our community participate with readings or psalms.
 Members of the community,